benburrill/sphinx/README.rst

 How does it work?
 =================
+Time travel, obviously.

-Time travel.
-Oh you mean the emulator?
+Or do you mean the emulator?
 There's no magic to it.
 It works kinda like a depth-first search in the tree of possible paths of execution.
 Since we have finitely bounded state, the *only* way not to halt is for there to be a repeating loop.
 So at a jump point, we're recursively searching to see if there's a repeated state by not jumping.
 Failing that, ie when halting would be inevitable, we jump.
 Regardless, we will know if we should jump in finite (albeit possibly huge) time.
-Relevant code can be in `spasm/program.py <https://github.com/benburrill/sphinx/blob/24e80ef39aaae1f9aff020a275baea03b64285cc/spasm/program.py#L291-L367>`_.
+Relevant code can be in `spasm/program.py <https://github.com/benburrill/sphinx/blob/00bab1c3e04ecc739bfc3280e9f4bcca3fdbd108/spasm/program.py#L291-L368>`_.

 More theoretically, Sphinx's halting problem isn't undecidable because it isn't (strictly) Turing complete - it *requires* finitely bounded state in order